 The trail through the woods was a winding one.
 It ran along a stream bed, deep and wide with very few places to cross.
 The trees were tall and as spring settled in, a pasture of green rose above the leaf fall, delicate grassy plants that mirrored the canopy above.
-The path rose as one moved away from the stream and towards the center of the forest, but fell again as the stream rejoined us a mile or two in.
+The path rose as it moved away from the stream and towards the center of the forest, but fell again as the stream rejoined it a mile or two in.

 The mare I rode through these woods was a steady girl, cautious, but not exciteable.
 An unfamiliar noise or an unexpected deer would cause her to step quickly and toss her head for a moment, but then calm would resume.
 At first, she never seemed to notice the people in the woods.
 Or if she did, she didn’t consider them a threat.

 I wasn’t sure what I was seeing at first.
 In the winter when everything was brown and gray they seemed to be leaves or branches stirred by the ever present wind; movements in the periphery that did not remain when I turned my head to look.
 Once, I thought an owl was drifting silently through the trees, its brown feathers resembling a cloak of sorts.
 But it was flying too close to the ground.
 And far too slowly.

 As the earth tilted into spring and the light changed, they became more clear.
 They were usually too far away to make out any features.
 No brightly colored clothes.
 An occasional figure or sometimes two or three would appear in the distance, moving through the trees, always away from me.
 The mare never seemed to take notice.
 It wasn’t until later in the season when the leaves and grasses aggressively changed the color of the forest from brown to green that I realized their was something unnatural about the way they moved.
 There was no bounce to their gaits, no swinging arms or tilting heads.
 Just a silent glide.